-This truly is the best all-butter flaky gluten free pie crust recipe.
-Oh so tender, flaky, and it holds up well enough you can pick up a piece of pie with your hand.
-Buttery pie perfection right here!
+Easy gluten free pie crust recipe is flaky, buttery and doesn’t get a soggy bottom!
+It holds up well enough you can pick up a piece of pie with your hand.
+Buttery gluten free pie perfection right here!

-If you are like me, you have probably searched hi and low to find the perfect gluten-free pie crust for your holiday pies.
-I’ve made my own pie crust the last few years, and I’ve been semi-satisfied.
+If you are like me, you have probably searched high and low to find the perfect gluten free pie crust recipe for your holiday pies.
+So many pie crust recipes that are gluten free fall flat!

-Just semi-satisfied.
-I seemed to either be missing the buttery flake, or result in a pile of crumbs.
+fo years, I was just semi-satisfied with the gluten free pie crusts I found.
+They seemed to either be missing the buttery flake, or result in a pile of crumbs.